STORM-IRIT/Radium-Engine/doc/basics/compilation.md

 ~~~

 All radium related cmake options (with their current values) can be printed with `cmake -LAH | grep -B1 RADIUM` (on linux like system)

+\warning For computers with low RAM capacities (under 12G) we recommend to set the `CMAKE_BUILD_PARALLEL_LEVEL` environment variable to a reasonable value (i.e. 2) to prevent the computer from swapping.

 ##  Building on Linux/MacOS (command line instruction)